 You might be surprised to find out that the best way to dispose of commercial cat litter is in the landfill.
 That helps prevent the spread of toxoplasmosis.
 It can also prevent contamination from chemicals, such as silica dust.

-Throwing litter in the trash may seem counterintuitive since we know landfills are at risk to the environment, and we're often told to reduce our carbon footprint.
+Throwing litter in the trash may seem counterintuitive since we know landfills are a risk to the environment, and we're often told to reduce our carbon footprint.
 But the possibility of polluting our waterways or contaminating our gardens isn't worth the risk.
 There are certain situations where environmentally-friendly ways to properly dispose of cat litter do exist.
 Keep reading to find out which circumstances.

 Why it is essential to get rid of cat litter the right way